Special educational provision we expect

 SEN Support Guidance: provision expected at SEN Support (pdf)

-Our guidance document makes clear:
+Our document makes clear:

 - What parent carers can expect their child’s setting to provide

 SEN Support in schools - what is required

 Educational settings are required to meet the learning needs of every child in their school.
 This includes those learners identified as having a SEN or those who are disabled.